-The Company's gender pay gap statistics are based on 465 employees who received full pay during the relevant pay period.
-The gender bonus gap relates to 506 employees who were employed during the 12 months prior to the relevant pay period and received a bonus during that year.
+The Company's gender pay gap statistics are based on 482 employees who received full pay during the relevant pay period.
+The gender bonus gap relates to 460 employees who were employed during the 12 months prior to the relevant pay period and received a bonus during that year.

-As is the case with most engineering companies, AESSEAL ® operates in a historically male-dominated industry and therefore does have challenges in terms of an uneven gender split between men and women, particularly for those further on in their careers.

-The overall male/female split is 81%/19% which is the same as in 2022.
+As is the case with most engineering companies, AESSEAL® operates in a historically male dominated industry and therefore does have challenges in terms of an uneven gender split between men and women, particularly for those further on in their careers.
+The overall employee male/female split is 80%/20%, which is a 1% decrease for male and 1% increase for female statistics.